zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 Increasingly complex tasks will trigger more tool calls, context retrieval, intermediate reasoning steps, and validation loops.
 An unclear task does not merely consume more tokens; it can send the system down the wrong branch entirely, especially when the goal, success criteria, operating boundary, or definition of “good enough” is left undefined.

-This is the equivalent of a client telling a consultant to “look into it” without any concrete requirements.
+This is the equivalent of a client telling a consultant to “look into it” without any concrete requirements—or worse, saying one thing and meaning another.
 The consultant may work harder, run more analyses, and produce a longer report.
 But as we know all too well, the output may still be unsatisfactory.

 ## Autonomy as Spend

-This is where the economics becomes unavoidable: if each additional reasoning step or tool call has a cost, then the central question is not whether the AI *can* continue working, but whether it *should*.
+The economics here becomes unavoidable: if each additional reasoning step or tool call has a cost, then the central question is not whether the AI *can* continue working, but whether it *should*.

-Economically, tokens should be spent only up to the point where the expected marginal return from additional reasoning, tool-use, retrieval, or validation no longer justifies the marginal cost.
+Tokens should be spent only up to the point where the expected marginal return from additional reasoning, tool-use, retrieval, or validation no longer justifies the marginal cost.

 The implication is that the optimal AI workflow is not maximum autonomy, especially in a problem space that can branch indefinitely.